cdapio/cdap/docs/developer-guide/source/rest.rst

    * - Field
      - Description
    * - ``timestamp``
-     - Timestamp in milliseconds of the stream event at ingestion time
+     - Timestamp in milliseconds of the Stream event at ingestion time
    * - ``headers``
-     - A JSON map of all custom headers associated with the stream event
+     - A JSON map of all custom headers associated with the Stream event
    * - ``body``
-     - A printable string representing the event body.
-Non-printable bytes are hex escaped in the format ``\x[hex-digit][hex-digit]``, e.g. ``\x05``
+     - A printable string representing the event body; non-printable bytes are hex escaped in the format ``\x[hex-digit][hex-digit]``, e.g. ``\x05``

 Example
 .......